i2-open/i2scim/README.md

 ![scim](docs/SCIM_B-and-W_792x270.jpg)

-SCIM is an IETF specified protocol and schema designed to support simple cloud identity management over a RESTful HTTP service.
+SCIM is an IETF specified protocol and schema designed to support simple cloud identity management over a REST-ful HTTP service.
 Note: the SCIM acronym stands for System for Cross-domain Identity Management.
 See: [simplecloud.info](https://simplecloud.info).